bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle.md

 transcript_by: realdezzy via review.btctranscripts.com
 media: https://www.youtube.com/watch?v=dVZDeEfSdcI
 tags: ["research","coinjoin"]
-speakers: ["Aviv Milner","Adam Gibson","Lucas Ontivero","Max Hillebrand"]
+speakers: ["Aviv Milner","Adam Fiscor","Lucas Ontivero","Max Hillebrand"]
 categories: ["club"]
 date: 2020-01-20
+summary: "CoinShuffle is a decentralized coinjoin protocol that aims to address the privacy and centralization issues of traditional coinjoins.
+Participants can anonymously submit their addresses in a process that uses encryption to prevent linking the addresses to specific individuals.
+The addresses are then shuffled using secure multi-party computation, creating coinjoin outputs that include inputs from all participants.
+CoinShuffle eliminates the need for a central coordinator and is resilient to denial of service attacks.
+However, the decryption process is sequential and the time cost increases with the number of participants.
+The protocol also has measures to handle misbehaving participants and failed rounds.
+Additionally, alternative approaches such as using mixnets and integrating with other infrastructures like the Lightning Network are discussed.
+Overall, CoinShuffle provides a viable solution for decentralized and coordinated coinjoins, but the performance is dependent on the number of participants.
+Further we discuss the importance of integrating second layer technologies like the Lightning Network in a private way and the challenges of achieving efficiency in coin mixing.
+They propose steps to improve the space efficiency of coin mixing and finding algorithms that perform well in simulations.
+They also explore the trade-off between space efficiency and privacy, suggesting that higher coin denominations could be more efficient and private.
+They discuss the idea of using existing data to simulate mixing transactions and score mixes based on real-world data.
+They also mention the possibility of using the knapsack algorithm for scoring and discuss the challenge of arranging inputs and outputs in a trustless manner.
+The speakers plan to explore different mixing networks and techniques, such as cache fusion, to improve coordination and trustlessness."
 ---
-## Intro
+## Introduction to CoinShuffle

 Aviv Milner: 00:00:00

-Excellent.
 Today we're talking about CoinShuffle, practical decentralized coin mixing for Bitcoin.
 So, let's get started.
 So we're looking at a 2014 paper by Ruffing, Moreno-Sanchez, and Kate.
 Everything is obviously posted on GitHub.
 Here is the paper itself.

-## Last meeting review

 Last week, just a reminder, we talked about SNICKER CoinJoin, and the summary was that we can have a non-interactive CoinJoin between two participants if the proposer, if one of the two participants assumes likely UTXOs, tweaks a revealed public key with a Diffie-Hellman shared secret, and then takes this partially signed Bitcoin transaction and broadcasts it to a public forum where the other participants may sign it when they see it.
 So essentially we talked about non-interactive CoinJoins.

-So far we've talked about knapsack CoinJoins, snicker, today's coin shuffle, and then next week's will be decided at the end of this call.
+So far we've talked about Knapsack CoinJoins, SNICKER, today's CoinShuffle, and then next week's will be decided at the end of this call.
 You can find out everything on our Wasabi Research Club github.

 Okay, so we're going to reintroduce last week's topic, which is the problem with current CoinJoins.
 So the problem that we talked about last week, we're talking about this week as well, is that they require coordination.
 So last week it was more about interactivity, this week it's about coordination.